vs TradogramVendor comparison

 Where Tradogram stops working for SMBs

-The same pattern as every procure-to-pay tool: it's the wrong shape for an owner-operator running a product business.
+The same pattern as many procure-to-pay tools: it can be a poor fit for an owner-operator running a product business.

 • No POS-driven consumption signal.
 Tradogram is downstream of inventory.
 It approves and routes spend that you tell it to spend.
-It doesn't know what your store has on hand or how fast it's selling, so it can't recommend what to order.
-The operator decides before opening Tradogram.
+Without the store's sales and on-hand data feeding the buying workflow, the operator decides before opening Tradogram.

 • No closed-loop control.
 Once the PO leaves Tradogram, the supplier's reply lands in your inbox.
 Tradogram doesn't read it; you do, and retype any changes manually.

 • No agentic supplier-reply monitoring.
-Substitutions, price changes, ETAs, partial shipments — none of these update the PO automatically.
+Substitutions, price changes, ETAs, partial shipments — none of these become structured PO updates.

 • No recipe / BOM costing.
 Restaurants, food manufacturers, and bundlers can't model ingredient consumption.